hugofpaiva/tqs-p1/README.md

 1. Change the _Angular_ environment to do the requests of the API to your machine

-   Example to run on `localhost`, if you are hosting in another machine, the IP address of it should be in the place of `localhost`:
+   Example to run on `localhost`.
+If you are hosting in another machine, the IP address of it should be in the place of `localhost`:
      - Change the [environment.prod.ts](./web-application/src/environments/environment.prod.ts) file as the following:
       ```
       import { HttpHeaders } from '@angular/common/http';